ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/Localization/Readme.md

 # Readme - Code Samples for Chapter 22, Localization

+In **Localization** you learn to localize applications using techniques that are important both for Windows and web applications.

 This chapter contains the following code samples:

 * NumberAndDateFormatting (localized format strings)